• Skip to main content

 2. Disable Dragging – When Dragging is enabled, your Mac waits to see if a one-finger tap is going to be followed by a double tap.

-Let us now take a look at the steps to Disable Smart Zoom and Dragging features on the Trackpad of your Mac.
+Hence, let us go ahead and take a look at the steps to Disable Smart Zoom and Dragging features on the Trackpad of your MacBook.

-1. Click on the Apple Logo from the top menu-bar of your Mac and then click on System Preferences… in the drop-down menu.
+1. Click on Apple Logo in the top-menu-bar and select System Preferences… in the drop-down menu.

 2. On the System Preferences screen, click on the Trackpad Icon.